shirha/Journey/shuffle.md

 http://rosettacode.org/wiki/Linear_congruential_generator

-The Microsoft deck byte layout is as follows (fig.1).
+The Microsoft deck byte layout is as follows.
 The suits occupy bits 6 and 7 and the order is Clubs, Diamonds, Hearts and Spades, The rank occupies bits 2 thru 5.

 (fig.1)
 <table>